 Category reclassification by HMGB1.

 Additional file 10: Supplementary Table S7.

 Category reclassification by histone H3.

 Supplementary Fig S4.
-Category-free reclassification plot between the predicted probability of the DIC scores and serum HMGB1 levels by underlying disease types.
+Category-free reclassification plot between the predicted probability of the DIC scores and plasma HMGB1 levels by underlying disease types.
 The diagonal line represents the reference for no change.
 DIC, disseminated intravascular coagulation; HMGB1, high mobility group box-1 protein.

 Supplementary Fig S5.
-Category-free reclassification plot between the predicted probability of the DIC scores and serum histone H3 levels by underlying disease types.
+Category-free reclassification plot between the predicted probability of the DIC scores and plasma histone H3 levels by underlying disease types.
 The diagonal line represents the reference for no change.
 DIC, disseminated intravascular coagulation.